aanchal-fatwani/js-best-practices/README.md

     **[⬆ Back to Top](#table-of-contents)**

-30. ### Declare Variables Outside of the Loops
+30. ### Declare Variables and Functions Outside of the Loops These variables and functions will be created multiple times which will hurt the performance of your code.
+Move such variables and functions outside the loop instead.
-    This will help avoid making the engine work any harder than it needs to.

     **[⬆ Back to Top](#table-of-contents)**